Adrikikicp/ModulablePackLib/README.md

 # ModulablePackLib
-A library for making mods that can be customized with content packs
+A library for modpack core mods